 Kris Furness, Senior Planning Manager, Recycling and recovery UK, Suez

-- Current Issues in safeguarding mineral resources and infrastructure – Industry Perspective
+- Current Issues in Minerals Planning – Industry Perspective

 - An overview of some of the issues that are occupying the Mineral Products Association.

 - National policy and guidance for minerals, including recent changes.

 - The Managed Aggregates Supply System - is really ‘managed’ any more?